kenny-goh/Chip8.JS/README.md

 3. 100% compatibility with all Chip 8 program.

+4. Look and feel.
+The program is very user-unfriendly at the moment.

 How to run the emulator:

 1. Open the index.html using your internet browser ( eg. Chrome )